Maine Coon Cat Health Issues & Prevention

 Prevention Strategies

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Maine Coons have particular requirements based on their large size, heavy shedding level, and genetic predispositions to HCM and hip dysplasia.
+Maine Coons bring a large build, a heavy shedding pattern, and breed-specific health risk around HCM and hip dysplasia — each of those shifts routine care in a different direction.

 When to See the Vet

 Choosing a Maine Coon means preparing for a 10-13 yrs companionship with a cat whose moderate nature and long coat define the rhythm of daily care.
-Even lower-energy breeds benefit from daily interaction and enrichment.
+Activity needs are individual, not just breed-determined — age, health status, and temperament all modify the baseline.

 - Provide 30–60 minutes of daily exercise appropriate to their energy level